 Machu Picchu by train 2d/1n

 To ensure having ample time to visit Machu Picchu, a two day trip is recommended.
 This option will bring you to Aguas Calientes on day 1, where you will have time to explore the town, enjoy the hot springs, and eat out at one of the many restaurants.
 We recommend an early night so that you can wake up bright and early for the ascent.
 If you wish to reach the entrance to Machu Picchu for when it opens, you will need to hike for about an hour uphill.
 Alternatively, buses depart frequently for the summit.
-You will enjoy a 2 hour guided visit of the site, with time afterwards to explore on your own, and perhaps climb Huayna Picchu or Machu Picchu Mountain (tickets required).
+You will enjoy a 2 hour guided visit of the site, with time afterwards to explore on your own, and perhaps climb Huayna Picchu or Machu Picchu Mountain (ticket required, $20 additional).
 In the afternoon you will return to the Sacred Valley by train, and transported to Cusco by car/van.

 Machu Picchu by train 1 day